ssakhamuri/go-pgdb/README.md

 URL: http://localhost:8080/api/forum/all

-To verfy the tables in postgres use the following commands:
+To verify the tables in postgres use the following commands:

 docker-compose up -d